PatilDevanshDeepak/CalcXL/README.md

 ## Bug Fixed:
 Fixed the Select Function
 Fixed ActiveCell Constructor
-Removed clcToRight, clcToLeft, clcUp, clcDown functions from stable branch Remove ClearContents function from the stable branch
+Removed clcToRight, clcToLeft, clcUp, clcDown functions from stable branch and added to this branch Remove ClearContents function from the stable branch and added to this branch